Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/app/app-backend/applogic-events/_index.md

 - InstantiateValidation - Event where app developer can add custom code to validate instantiation.
 - DataCreation - Event where app develoepr can add custom code to prefill data
+- RunProcessDataRead - Where app developer can add custom data code for calculation or population of data when data is read from app
+- RunProcessDataWrite - Where app developer can add custom data code for calculation or population of data when data is saved to app (POST/PUT)
-- Calculation - Event where app developer can add custom calculation code
+- Calculation - Event where app developer can add custom calculation code OBSOLETE.
 - Validation - Event where app developer can add custom code to validate the instance/data
 - OnStartProcess
 - OnStartProcessTask